 If you are cooking the chicken breasts one at a time, keep the cooked breasts in an oven tray covered with foil in a warm oven.

-We serve our chicken Kiev with creamy mashed potato and vegetables such as baby carrots and Brussels sprouts sautéed in crispy bacon.
+We serve our chicken Kiev with creamy mashed potatoes and vegetables such as baby carrots and Brussels sprouts sautéed in crispy bacon.
+Any chicken Kiev leftovers are fantastic on fresh sourdough bread spread with Romaine lettuce and dill mayonnaise.

 Chicken Kiev Recipe